 - Make sure to cover every location in the US (even locations where you do not charge tax) if you submit all tax settings through the tax attribute.
 Specify that you charge no tax for a location by setting the

 - Submit complete and correct tax information and costs.
-If you can’t provide accurate tax cost, match or overestimate the tax users visiting your site from your Shopping ads would pay.
+If you can’t provide accurate tax cost, match or overestimate the tax users visiting your site would pay.

 - Comply with local laws when submitting tax information.